gursingh1202/portofolio/README.md

-## Portfolio - Collection of Personal and Commercial Projects

 ### About Me

 I am a Computer Science graduate with experience in Machine Learning and Data Science.
 I have a passion for technology and a deep interest in artificial intelligence, fintech, and cloud computing.